dart-lang/site-www/src/tools/dart-fix.md

 ## VS Code

-When you open a project in VS Code, it will be scanned for problems that can be fixed by `dart fix`.
-If this is the case, you'll see a prompt to remind you.
+When you open a project in VS Code, the Dart plugin scans the project for issues that `dart fix` can repair.
+If it finds issues for repair, VS Code displays a prompt to remind you.

 <img src="/assets/img/tools/vscode/dart_fix_notification.png" width="550" height="175" alt="VS Code notification about 'dart fix'">

-This prompt may also appear after running `dart pub get` or `dart pub upgrade` if package changes introduce problems that can be fixed by `dart fix`.
+After running `dart pub get` or `dart pub upgrade`,
+VS Code might also display this prompt if package changes add issues that `dart fix` can repair.

-You should ensure all of your files have been saved in the editor before running `dart fix` to ensure the latest versions of your files are used.
+Save all of your files before running `dart fix`.
+This ensures that Dart uses the latest versions of your files.